WROQ: Station history

-101.1 signed on as WCAC-FM in 1947 as the sister station to WAIM/1230.
+The station signed on as WCAC-FM in 1947 as the sister station to WAIM (1230 AM).
 It was owned by Wilton E. Hall, the publisher of the Anderson Independent and Daily Mail and one-time US Senator from South Carolina.
 The station is noted for being one of the earliest FM stations in the state.
-WCAC-FM had a "beautiful Music"/ Standards format for many years.
-In 1978, after the death of owner/founder Wilton E. Hall, WCAC-FM, WAIM 1230 and WAIM-TV 40 were all sold to Franklin Outlaw (the founder of the BI-LO chain of grocery stores).
+WCAC-FM had a "beautiful music" / standards format for many years.

+In 1978, after the death of Wilton E. Hall, WCAC-FM, WAIM, and WAIM-TV (channel 40) were all sold to Franklin Outlaw (the founder of the BI-LO chain of grocery stores).
 Frank changed the format to freeform progressive rock.
 The moniker became "Rock 101 WCAC-FM" in early 1978.
 The logo was a large flaming fireball with the name Rock 101, WCAC-FM in large red letters.
 Rock 101 did many local live remotes.
 Many were held at ABC Jeans in the Belvedere Shopping Plaza in Anderson.
 It became WAIM-FM in September 1980, but kept the name as Rock 101.
 For many years the Rock 101 studios were located on the campus of Anderson College in Anderson, South Carolina.
 In 1986, the studios were moved about a mile down the road to a location that is going towards the Anderson Jockey Lot (a large flea market).
 The studios were moved from Anderson to Greenville in 1992.
 The Rock 101 name and format has been so long-lasting on the station that it has survived during four different sets of call letters beginning with the start of Rock 101 in 1978, those call letters being: WCAC-FM, WAIM-FM, WCKN and now WROQ since 1991.
 One of the early Rock 101 DJs in 1978 was Billy Love (the morning man on WRTH 103.3).
 Some of the Rock 101 DJs over the years have also included: Michael Scott "Super Shan" Shannon, Gary Jackson, Lee Rogers, Michael "The Doctor Mike" Allen, Kenny Thomas, Craig Allen, Mike Benson, Perry "Scooter" Leslie, Max Mace, Scott Summers, Billy "The Big Nightstalker" Walker, Diana Daniels, Robert "The Mad Dog" Mackney, Marc Bailey, James "Jim Spanky" Miller, K.C. and T.J.
 Carson, Tony Magoo, Brian Blades, The Intern, Robert Wagner, J.J.
 Michaels, Steve Chris, Jim Wilson, Danny Stevens, Nathan Norris, Lisa Rollins, Daniel "Danger Dan" Elm, J.D.
 "The Stoneman" Stone.
 Larry Wilson, Anne Robards, Ditti, Mark Hendrix, with Chris Lee, and Bill Cain among so many other Rock 101 DJs.